Skip to main content

 Magnetic fields are ubiquitous in the universe.
 The special property of cosmic magnetism is that, in the majority of objects hosting magnetic fields, those fields are organized, such that some meaningful averaging can reveal global structure and systematic behaviour.
 In the Sun, averaging over longitude reveals the equatorward migration of the emergence region of the sunspots, forming the famous butterfly diagram.
 Further, vigorous turbulence is present in a wide variety of astrophysical systems, and yet they still exhibit organized magnetic fields.
 These observations prompt the search for a theory to explain how order can arise and sustain itself in such chaos.
 We claim that the available theories are incomplete, especially in the case of solar-like stars which becomes apparent if we view the Sun as one star among many.

-The proof-of-concept chain performed with the test-field method has already brought the project science to a realm, where the dynamo solutions realized in the global magnetoconvection simulations can be understood from first physical principles, not having to resort to proxies, approximations, and phenomenological arguments, as has been the case before.
-This will allow us to investigate the history and evolution of the dynamo in solar-like stars across their main-sequence life, and bring novel understanding about the Sun’s history and also its future.
-The rapid progress we are making with the test method extensions will allow us to study the dynamo processes in other types of stars, where the observational information is scarcer and more unreliable than for the Sun.
-The envisioned applications to other domains of astrophysics (galactic dynamo, magnetism in protostellar disks, where stars are formed, planetary dynamos, industrial application) are soon in our reach.
+The proof-of-concept chain performed with the test-field method has brought the project science to a realm, where the dynamo solutions realized in the global magnetoconvection simulations can be understood from first physical principles, not having to resort to proxies, approximations, and phenomenological arguments, as has been the case before.
+This has allowed us to investigate the history and evolution of the dynamo in solar-like stars across their main-sequence life, and to bring novel understanding about the Sun’s history and also its future.
+The rapid progress made during the project allows us to study the dynamo processes in other types of stars, where the observational information is scarcer and more unreliable than for the Sun.
+The envisioned applications to other domains of astrophysics (galactic dynamo, magnetism in protostellar disks, where stars are formed, planetary dynamos, industrial application) are now in our reach.

 Simulation of solar turbulence and turbulent transport coefficients in its interior.